 - Sufficient funds to support themselves in Canada;

-- Plan to settle one of the Canadian provinces, except Quebec;
+- Plan to settle in one of the Canadian provinces, except Quebec;

-Immigration, Refugees and Citizenship Canada (IRCC) a number of venture capital funds, angel investor groups, and business incubator organizations to participate in the Start-Up Visa program.
+Immigration, Refugees and Citizenship Canada (IRCC) has a designated number of business entities to participate in the Canada Start-Up Visa Program.
+These are capital funds, angel investor groups, and business incubator organizations.

-To qualify under the Start-Up Visa Program, successful applicants must secure a minimum investment for their Canadian startups.
+To qualify under the Canada Start-Up Visa Program, successful applicants must demonstrate a minimum investment for their Canadian startups.
 If coming from a designated Canadian venture fund, the investment amount must be at least $200,000.
-If coming from an angel investor group, it should be at least $ 75,000.
-Applicants are not required to invest any of their own money.
-In the event that their Canadian start-up is unsuccessful, individuals granted permanent residence through this program will retain their permanent resident status.
+The investment from an angel group should be at least $ 75,000.
+Foreign applicants don’t need to invest any of their own money.
+Even if their Canadian start-up fails to become succesful, individuals granted permanent residence through this program will retain their permanent resident status.

-Please note: Since this is a pilot program, the Canadian authorities will only process a maximum of 2,750 applications per year under the Entrepreneur Start-Up.
-Moreover, the duration of the program is limited to five years.
+Important: Since this is a pilot program under the Canada Start-Up Visa Immigration Program.
+So the Canadian authorities will only review a maximum of 2,750 applications per year.

 If this pilot program proves successful, the Canadian Government may choose to establish the Start-Up Visa Program permanently before the end of the five-year period.

-If you are considering to start, invest in or purchase a business in Canada, our Solid Visa immigration consultants will assist you in submitting your documentation correctly and on time.
+Are you considering to start, invest in or purchase a business in Canada?
+Solid Visa immigration consultants will assist you in submitting your documentation correctly and on time.
 Our visa agents will also consult you on the visa options based on your individual profile.

-Contact us today to begin your application process through the Self-employed program.
+Contact us today to begin your application process for the Canada Start-Up Visa.